-Terence McKenna described psychoactive plants as boundary-dissolving, allowing you (forcing you) to step out of the headset and step back, making it easier to see what has been driving you (the machinery of culture, multigenerational family rules and expectations, career or corporation procedures and ethical codes, capitalistic demands, patriarchal messages or spiritual scripts, impacts of traumatic history or religious dictates or other operating systems that have been downloaded into your psyche).
+Terence McKenna described psychoactive plants as boundary-dissolving, allowing you (forcing you) to step out of the headset and to step back, making it easier to see what has been driving you (the machinery of culture, multigenerational family rules and expectations, career or corporation procedures and ethical codes, capitalistic demands, patriarchal messages or spiritual scripts, impacts of traumatic history or religious dictates or other operating systems that have been downloaded into your psyche).

-I think that DMT boundary-dissolving can be at least a metaphor for what happens post-divorce for many of us.
+I think that DMT boundary-dissolving can be at least a metaphor for what happens post-break up for many of us.
 We begin to see how the old contracts and assumptions and injunctions influenced us.
-We see them anew as if they are from a dimension we no longer live in; often they simply no longer apply.
-Or if we cling to the well-worn stories and repeat the familiar strategies, we eventually come to define insanity.
-We get crazier and crazier.
-We feel increasing physical or emotional tension, disorientation, and frustration.
-It can feel a loss of ego and role stability, which can seem terrifying.
+We see them anew as if they are from a dimension; often the stories we have told of us simply no longer apply.
+We set new boundaries that carry our true intention, our new insight

-What do I mean by boundaries?
-That is not the point of this blog, but, to give an example, in couples therapy an individual—in front of their partner—might be encouraged to call their parent(s) to articulate or reiterate a boundary, such as “You have been calling my partner all week, stressing her out with your demands, and stirring up trouble in my marriage.
+Setting boundaries is an overused phase.
+But, to give an example of setting different boundaries, in couples therapy an individual—in front of their partner—might be encouraged to call their parent(s) to articulate or reiterate a boundary, such as “You have been calling my partner all week, stressing her out with your demands, and stirring up trouble in my marriage.
 I’m not going to let that continue.
 I will be the one answering the phone from now on when you call, and I will support my partner and will hang up if you bad mouth them.”
-This takes emotional maturity and courage and helps clarify that there is a boundary around my marriage that I will not allow anyone to cross; it has the effect of closely joining me with my partner, as if we are sitting in lawn chairs side-by-side and observing the disruptive forces together.
-Bottom-line, in the assertion of this boundary, I communicate that intrusion is a problem for us, demonstrating commitment to support and protect each other and the marriage.
-It communicates that I will no longer operate in the old multigenerational operational programming if it demands loyalty to my parents over my wife.
-I declare I now live in a different world.
+This takes emotional maturity and courage to act against a lifetime of wiring and helps clarify that there is a boundary around my marriage that I will not allow anyone to cross; it can have the effect of closely joining me with my partner, as if we are sitting in lawn chairs side-by-side and observing the disruptive forces together.

 First, I would suggest complaining rather than criticizing.
 Complaints follow the form of “when this happens, this is what I feel.”
 In contrast, criticisms portray a person as having bad intent (or crazy or psychopathic etc.).
 “You are doing this because you want to punish me.”
 That never accomplishes anything other than raising the temperature.

-Complaints can work in heart-felt marriages because they promote an empathic response, “I didn’t know you felt that way.
-Now that I do, I will try not to do that.”
-Unfortunately, after divorce, complaints often don’t work well.
-Your ex-partner is not obligated to care.
-If you didn’t have influence over them before when you complained, don’t expect a miracle.
+Unfortunately, after a breakup or divorce, complaints often don’t work well.
+Your ex-partner is not obligated to care. …If you didn’t have influence over them before when you complained, don’t expect a miracle.
 And be aware, complaints tend to rip off old wounds.
 “It’s always about you!” or something similar might get triggered… But at least complaining supports honest communication (if you are being honest) and less game-playing.

 Another honest form of communication is a cry for help.
-We all want to feel safe in the arms of another, and, in a committed intimate union, a cry can be helpful when it prompts a partner to respond with loving attention.
+We all want to feel safe in the arms of another, and, in an intimate union, a cry can be helpful when it prompts a partner to respond with loving attention.
 Unfortunately, after divorce, this also doesn’t work well, because it can feel manipulative.
 “You are just trying to make me feel guilty…That’s all you ever did in our marriage.”

 One more form of communication involves making a request.
 Requests are not demands; demands and bullying won’t work unless you can terrorize someone into compliance.
 But I am not recommending you try that.